 The training plan submitted within the application Program Narrative should include a general implementation timeline for conducting local trainings as well as sending key staff to professional development opportunities.
-See pages 19 and 20 of the solicitation for more information about training and how training funds should be allocated in the budget.
+See page 21 of the solicitation for more information about training and how training funds should be allocated in the budget.